TK-Maubane/TicTacToe/README.md

-# TicTacToe
+# TicTacToe #
 GUI Based TicTacToe game
+You vs Computer
 Language: python (tKinter)

-Techniques:
+## Techniques: ##
-Use of pythons tKinter module
+* Python based GUI (tKinter Library)
-Intergrating a friendly GUI wityh logical and concise logic
+* Intergrating a friendly GUI with logical and concise logic
+* Using DRY method to manage edits to objects